vathpela/shim-review/ISSUE_TEMPLATE.md

 `[your text here]` FIXME

 ###### What changes were made since your SHIM was last signed?
-Signing key was changed to ensure no old grub/kernel can be booted
+Signing key was changed to ensure no old grub/kernel can not be booted

 ###### What is the hash of your final SHIM binary?
 3166ee4ce65d10105deee3a0163e236ac872e2c45652dc1dd78f8ce984463c12 FIXME